MechanicalRabbit/DataKnots.jl/doc/src/layouts.md

               Node(:awl)])
     =#

-We can easily display the original and the optimized layouts.
+We can display the layout expression itself, both the original and the optimized variants.

     Layouts.tile(tree)
     #=>